calccrypto/tar/ReadMe.md

   tar_ls            | Prints the contents of an archive.
 Verbosity level changes what is printed. tar_extract       | Extracts the contents of an archive.
-A filter list can be provided to only extract certain files. tar_update        | Scans through the current working directory and appends any files that are updates of archive entries. tar_remove        | Given a list of, removes those entries from the archive. tar_diff          | Checks for differences between entries in the archive and the current working directory.
+A filter list can be provided to only extract certain files. tar_update        | Scans through the current working directory and appends any files that are updates of archive entries. tar_remove        | Given a list of entries, removes those entries from the archive. tar_diff          | Checks for differences between entries in the archive and the current working directory.

   Many of these functions are just wrappers around internal functions.